marvinsiefke/osm-tile-proxy/README.md

 ## Configuration

-To comply with the Terms of Use of the OpenStreetMap Tileserver it is strongly recommended to provide a email address of the administrator in the config.php.
+To comply with the Terms of Use of the OpenStreetMap.org Tileserver it is strongly recommended to provide a email address of the administrator in the config.php.
 You can also define trusted hosts.